joaoventura/react-app-start/README.md

 * Javascript source files in `app/src` are bundled to `build/lib/main.js` using browserify (uses reactify for converting JSX code to regular js)

 The **watch** task listens to changes in files and automatically rebuilds the project as needed.
 It does not minimize the code.
 The **build** task minimizes and uglifies the javascript code.

+### Caveats

+Deletion of files sometimes do not trigger rebuilds with `gulp watch`.
+In those cases, restart the *watch* task.

 ## Gulp modules